-Return a BitSet representing the processor affinity set of this Affinity.
+Determine the set of CPUs representing the processor affinity of this Affinity.

 dest Set dest to the BitSet value.
 When dest is null, create a new BitSet in the current allocation context.

 A BitSet representing the processor affinity set of this Affinity.